developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/resetdefaultprofile/index.md

 ## RESET_DEFAULT_PROFILE

-Can be used to reset the default Profile to Profile0.
+Used to reset the default Profile to Profile0.

 ### Function Prototype